We may be barely four months into 2019, but already, some truly great new music has been released. From Ariana Grande's

 "Two years after his first studio album, Khalid is back with his sophomore album.
 Now older and leaving his (

-American) Teen-self behind, this is an album you're going to want to stream all spring." — Allison Piwowarski, Deputy Entertainment Editor Out: April 19
+American) Teen-self behind, this is an album you're going to want to stream all spring." — Allison Piwowarski, Deputy Entertainment Editor Lizzo's 'Cuz I Love You' Out: April 19

 "Although the singer,